kiru/ThankYouForFollowingMe/README.md

 ## FAQ

 ### What is the purpose of this repository?
-GitHub offers now way to communicate directly with your followers.
+GitHub offers no way to communicate directly with your followers.

 This repository offers a way to say thank you to your followers.